it-mak/fast-examples-rails/README.md

 # README

 Example of integration Wallarm FAST with the rails app using rspec, capybara and selenium.
+The application contains XSS vulnerability which is detected by FAST.

 ## How to run specs localy